YuliyaPolDev/kata_ai.meme_forge/README.md

    _Setup and punchline in classic meme style._
 3. **Creates a workplace-themed image** using DALL-E-3.
 4. **Saves the meme** to `static/generated/`.
+5. **Overlays the generated text** on the image in classic meme style.

 ---